-This year Chelsea Football Club will mark Wednesday's Holocaust Memorial Day at the home match against Wolverhampton Wanderers with a tribute commemorating the victims of the Holocaust.
+This year, Chelsea Football Club will mark Holocaust Memorial Day at Stamford Bridge at their home match against Wolverhampton Wanderers on Wednesday 27th January with a tribute commemorating the victims of the Holocaust.

 The tribute will highlight the stories of 20 sportsmen and women, 17 of those of Jewish heritage who were murdered at the hands of the Nazis.
 These athletes form part of the ‘49 Flames’ collective which refers to the number of Olympians who were known to have been killed in the Nazis’ concentration, labour and transit camps during the Holocaust.

 Holocaust Memorial Day 2021 will be commemorated with a light display in the stadium, during which the names of athletes who lost their lives will be read out in the stadium in front of players and club representatives, with figures in the darkness lighting up around the stadium.
 The stories of the athletes highlight that no part of society was spared, and the club will continue to keep their legacy alight by sharing their stories to inspire future generations.

 This matchday activity follows a year on from the unveiling of a large mural at Stamford Bridge depicting two Jewish footballers and a British prisoner of war who were imprisoned in Nazi death camps during the Second World War, and the ‘49 Flames – Jewish Athletes and the Holocaust’ virtual exhibition which launched last year.
 Chelsea FC and club owner Roman Abramovich commissioned renowned British Israeli street artist Solomon Souza to create the bespoke portraits which feature throughout the ’49 Flames’ campaign with leading voices against antisemitism from around the world contributing to the exhibition.